 “Chiseled Stone is our biggest seller because it goes so well with the Ashlar and Italian slate” pattern that a lot of people have on their patios, Montanero says.

-He’s also installing a fair share of countertops, benches and firepits to accessorize outdoor kitchens and using Z Counterforms for the jobs.
+He’s also installing a fair share of countertops, benches and firepits to accessorize outdoor kitchens and using Z Counterforms edge forms for the jobs.
 In most of those projects, smooth edges are more popular.
 “The Square Edge makes for a real clean, modern look,” he says.

 He prefers to use Z Liqui-Crete, a special blend made with ultra-fine acrylic fibers, and mix it with CCS’s White Countertop Mix.
 He says sometimes the counters remain white with a troweled finish, while other times he stamps the countertops and uses acid stains to give them more of a natural look.
 “Either way, you get a very hard surface that’s crack resistant.”